alphagov/wcag-primer/source/documentation/index.md

 * 1.3.1 Use elements like headings, lists and tables to properly convey the structure of content.
 [More about 1.3.1](/all.html#1-3-1-info-and-relationships-a)
 * 1.3.2 Make sure content can always be read in a logical order even when stylesheets are disabled.
 [More about 1.3.2](/all.html#1-3-2-meaningful-sequence-a)
 * 1.3.3 Do not use colour, size, shape, sound or location as the only way to convey instructions.
 [More about 1.3.3](/all.html#1-3-3-sensory-characteristics-a)
+** 1.3.4 [NEW] Make sure a page view is not be locked to either horizontal or vertical views only, unless this is essential.
+[More about 1.3.4](/all.html#1-3-4-orientation-aa)
+** 1.3.5 [NEW] In forms that collect information <strong>about the user</strong> add HTML autocomplete attributes to identify the purpose of the input.
+[More about 1.3.5](/all.html#1-3-5-input-purpose-aa)

 #### Guideline 1.4: Make content easy for people to see and hear
 * 1.4.1 Do not use colour as the only way to convey information of any kind.
 [More about 1.4.1](/all.html#1-4-1-use-of-colour-a)